octo-technology/OpenTezos/docs/dapp/front.md

 ```
 `web3.utils.asciiToHex(string).slice(2)` is the way to convert a string into a bytes, using the standard [web3 package](https://www.npmjs.com/package/web3).

 However, even though the contract arguments are correct, the execution will fail.
 Indeed, when a raffle is opened, the reward must be sent to the smart contract: an `amount` must be specified.
-It can be carried out with the `send` method, which allow to specify some parameters of the call:
+It can be carried out with the `send` method, which specifies some parameters of the call:
 ``` typescript jsx
   type launchRaffleParameters = { reward: number; description: string; closingDate: Date; winningTicketHash: string };